duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/spice_styleguide.md

 ## Overview

 (This section is coming soon!
 Know what should go here?
-Then. **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)
+Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)

 ## Formatting

 (This section is coming soon!
 Know what should go here?
-Then. **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)
+Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)

 #### Consistant Variable Names